Become a Senator!

 - Representatives from the Society for Advancement of Chicanos and Native Americans in Science (SACNAS), the Forum on Science Ethics and Policy (FOSEP), Emerging Leaders in Science and Society (ELISS), and other student groups and UW faculty engaged in science policy.

 The SPC is to enhance the discourse between scientists and policy makers through advocacy, community building, and student empowerment, working with the Vice President for Internal Affairs and the Director of Events as well as the Vice President of External Affairs or Policy Analyst when possible.
 To that end, the SPC serves to:

 - Assist student scientists in developing their skills in communication across disciplines and to the general public and promote public awareness of science research at the University of Washington, by providing opportunities to develop partnerships in the UW and greater Seattle community

 - Create opportunities and organize science and events in collaboration with other GPSS committees, UW organizations, and national organizations (such as the National Science and Policy Group) as needed.

-*NEW* This Council was created during the 2018-2019 year to create a space for students in the arts across campus to collaborate interdisciplinarily, develop stronger community, and advocate for the improvement of issues recognized during Council meetings which affect students within the arts at UW.
-Students in the departments of Drama, Music, Dance, and Art + Art History + Design are encouraged to join, however other graduate students who are interested in the committee are also more than welcome.
+The Arts Council creates a space for students in the arts across campus to collaborate interdisciplinarily, develop stronger community, and advocate for the improvement of issues recognized during Council meetings which affect students within the arts at UW.
+Students in the departments of Drama, Music, Dance, and Art + Art History + Design are encouraged to join, however other graduate students who are interested in the Committee are also more than welcome.
 Supporting the arts on campus is incredibly important and we are only as successful as the effort we invest.
-Meeting dates, times, and locations will be posted shortly, if you have any questions in the meantime please contact email@example.com.
+Meeting dates, times, and locations will be posted soon, if you have any questions in the meantime please contact firstname.lastname@example.org.